-Regular meetings are required activities that postdocs and faculty are encouraged to do.
-This process ensures that a dialogue in areas other than regular scientific discussions between the postdoc and his or her faculty mentor takes place, and serves as an opportunity to discuss deficiencies in performance or adjustments in future plans or expectations.
+Regular meetings between postdocs and faculty are required.
+This process ensures that dialogue in areas other than regular scientific discussions between the postdoc and sponsor take place, and serves as an opportunity to discuss deficiencies in performance or adjustments in future plans or expectations.

-Towards that end, Stanford University has adopted a new Individual Development Plan (IDP) policy and encourages every postdoctoral faculty advisor to have three meetings with their postdocs:
+Stanford has adopted a new Individual Development Plan (IDP) policy and encourages every postdoctoral sponsor to have three meetings with their postdocs:

 - Annual Progress Meeting: A formal discussion at the anniversary of your appointment or, if easier, closely following the New Year.
 You should have analogous and complementary meetings with secondary mentors or other faculty mentors.
-In some instances it may be useful for them to attend in one larger meeting.
-In addition, some departments have yearly committee meetings for postdocs.
-While not yet standard, this appears to be a great way to get broad and diverse feedback on progress and objective, both short and long term.
+It may be useful for them to attend in one larger meeting.
+Additionally, some departments have yearly committee meetings for postdocs.
+This is a great way to get broad and diverse feedback on progress and objectives, both short and long term.
 Meeting Goal: Progress is evaluated and goals are set for the following year.
 Annual Meeting Form

-- Encourage postdocs to seek secondary mentors who could provide them with opportunities in new areas of research, foster collaboration and offer them with guidance and support to assist with their career goals
+- Encourage postdocs to seek secondary mentors to provide them with opportunities in new areas of research, foster collaboration, and offer them guidance and support to assist with career goals

-- Seek the participation of these secondary mentors or multiple other faculty members in the annual progress reviews with their postdocs
+- Seek participation of these secondary mentors or multiple other faculty members in the annual progress reviews with postdocs

 - Encourage postdocs to participate in career development activities (workshops, courses, pre-conference events), recognizing that the short postdoc training period means seeking such information early in the training period.

 - Encourage postdocs to engage in social networking opportunities, such as attendance of talks and seminars in the department or University-wide.